 Speleotherapy involves spending time in a salt mine or specially built salt room.
 Salt pipes are gadgets you use at home.
 Various claims have been made to explain why using these therapies to breathe in tiny salt particles can improve the symptoms of asthma.
 The latest BTS/SIGN guidelines on the management of asthma don't mention salt pipes or speleotherapy as there isn't any scientific evidence to show that either may help asthma.

 Homeopathy aims to trigger the body's self-healing response using very small doses of things that cause symptoms.
-Two studies have shown that homeopathy can be helpful for people with asthma, but the latest BTS/SIGN guidelines on the management of asthma says there isn't enough evidence to recommend homeopathy for people with asthma.
+Some studies have shown that homeopathy can be helpful for people with asthma, but the latest BTS/SIGN guidelines on the management of asthma says there isn't enough evidence to recommend homeopathy for people with asthma.

 There are various small studies and theories to show that taking extra dietary supplements can help to reduce asthma symptoms.
 Vitamin C, vitamin E, selenium, magnesium and omega-3 fatty acids have all been under the spotlight, but the latest BTS/SIGN guidelines on the management of asthma says there isn't enough evidence to recommend any of them for people with asthma.

 In herbal medicine, plants or parts of plants that contain active ingredients or chemicals are used to treat illness.
 Some studies have found that some herbal medicines can help reduce asthma symptoms.
 Although some herbs may be worth further investigation, the latest BTS/SIGN guidelines on the management of asthma says their effects are not yet fully understood and cannot be recommended for people with asthma.

 If you're planning to try herbal medicine, it's very important to seek advice from your GP or asthma nurse first because some herbs have been shown to have serious side effects.
 The herbal medicine St John's Wort, for example, must not be used by anyone taking theophylline (a long-acting reliever treatment prescribed for some people with asthma) as it can reduce the effectiveness of the medicine and cause asthma symptoms to get worse.

 A word of caution about royal jelly...